 If you still want more options, we have listed more San Francisco hostels for you:

 You will definitely find a lot of San Francisco hotel deals but staying in hostels are quite an experience!
-It is a way of meeting new people from different side of the world.
+It is a way of meeting new people from different sides of the world.

 Music City Hotel/Hostel